sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 title: How to speak spanish like a colombian drug lord!
 ---

-I've been living in Puerto Rico for 4 years but two of those have been COVID and so I haven't been able to practice Spanish as much as I'd like.
-So to speed up my learning I've decided I want to watch a lot of spanish speaking television to start training my ears, but to do this I need a baseline of words I understand to be able to even know what they are saying!
+I have been living in Puerto Rico for 4 years but two of those have been COVID and so I have not been able to practice Spanish as much as I would like.
+So to speed up my learning I have decided I want to watch a lot of spanish speaking television to start training my ears, but to do this I need a baseline of words I understand to be able to even know what they are saying!

-Learning through apps like Duolingo, Drops, etc start with weird topics like vegetables that don't get you to a very good baseline for actually understanding daily conversations, so I think consuming TV is a better use of my time.
+Learning through apps like Duolingo, Drops, etc start with weird topics like vegetables that do not get you to a very good baseline for actually understanding daily conversations, so I think consuming TV is a better use of my time.

 ## Subtitles
-I've decided the way to understand what the best words to study are is to download every subtitle for every episode of a show I want to watch and then count each word.
-The more a word is spoken the more important it is for me to know it since I'll be hearing it a lot in the show.
+I have decided the way to understand what the best words to study are is to download every subtitle for every episode of a show I want to watch and then count each word.
+The more a word is spoken the more important it is for me to know it since I will be hearing it a lot in the show.

-I'm going to download subtitles from Netflix.
+I am going to download subtitles from Netflix.
 Subtitles in Netflix are in WebVTT format, which looks like this:

 ```
 248